brentmaas/PRna/README.md

 # PRna
-Old assignments from the course Programming Methods (Python) from 2016
+Old assignment code from the course Programming Methods (Python) from 2016 in Python 2.